TareqNewazShahriar/deep-comparison/README.md

 # Deep Comparison of Objects
 This is C# method which compares two objects - property by property; checks the values; It will inform any difference is found or not.
 It will traverse the object deeply up to n-th level and comprares primitive types, collections/enumrables, associated complex objects using recursion.

+### Accuracy
+This comparer had been used regularly by a team of software engineers for more than a year.
+So many bugs are fixed in that time.
+After a period of time like 7/8 months, this method became stable (I hope!).

 ### Use case
 This method is written to prompt the user before closing a form without saving; when any change is found in the form.